playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

   	  "age" : 20,
   	  "email" : "tata@coldmail.com"
     }
+  }
-} }
+}
 ```

-This can be seen as a tree structure using the following structures:
+This can be seen as a tree structure using the 2 following structures:

-- A JSON value is an `object` containing a set of name/value pairs:
+- **JSON object** contains a set of name/value pairs:
     - `name` is a String
     - `value` can be :
         - string
         - number
         - another object
         - an array
         - true/false
         - null
-- An array is a sequence of values from the previously listed value types.
+- **JSON array** is a sequence of values from the previously listed value types.

 > If you want to have more info about the exact JSON standard, please go to [json.org](http://json.org/)